backdoorsecurity/Solitude/Readme.md

 </h2>
 <h3 align="center">
 Hello and welcome fellow linux users, I bring to you, an operating system configuration, designed for linux power
-users who seek the isolated security model of Qubes os but prefer a light snappy cli.
+users who seek the isolated security model of QubesOs but prefer a light snappy cli.
 This is not a plug and play
 iso but rather a collection of scripts to be run on a fresh install of debian/derivative host/vm's.
 For this configuration to work, your hardware must support pci passthrough.
-Using Sway wm and KVM/QEMU virtualization, this replaces the Qubes Xen Model with a much lighter stack.
+Featuring Sway wm and KVM/QEMU virtualization, a minimal lightweight browser and network vm. this
-Featuring a minimal lightweight browser and network vm.
+replaces the Qubes Xen Model with a much lighter stack.
 this security model is known as "isolation through compartmentalization",
 the most advanced computer security system on the planet.
 <h3 align="center">